Deniable Encryption in a Quantum World: Abstract

 \section{Abstract}

 (Sender-)Deniable encryption provides a very strong privacy guarantee: a sender who is coerced by an attacker into ``opening'' their ciphertext after-the-fact is able to generate ``fake'' local random choices that are consistent with any plaintext of their choice.
-The only known \emph{fully-efficient} constructions of public-key deniable encryption rely on indistinguishability obfuscation (iO) (which currently can only be based on sub-exponential hardness assumptions).

 In this work, we study (sender-)deniable encryption in a setting where the encryption procedure is a quantum algorithm, but the ciphertext is classical.
-First, we propose a quantum analog of the classical definition in this setting.
-We give a fully efficient construction satisfying this definition, assuming the quantum hardness of the Learning with Errors (LWE) problem.

-Second, we show that quantum computation unlocks a fundamentally stronger form of deniable encryption, which we call \emph{perfect unexplainability}.
+We show that quantum computation unlocks a fundamentally stronger form of deniable encryption, which we call \emph{perfect unexplainability}.
 The primitive at the heart of unexplainability is a quantum computation for which there is provably no efficient way, such as exhibiting the ``history of the computation'', to establish that the output was indeed the result of the computation.
-We give a construction which is secure in the \emph{random oracle model}, assuming the quantum hardness of LWE.
-Crucially, this notion implies a form of protection against coercion ``before-the-fact'', a property that is impossible to achieve classically.
+We give a construction that is secure in the random oracle model, assuming the quantum hardness of LWE.
+Crucially, this notion implies a form of protection against coercion ``before-the-fact'', a property that is impossible to achieve classically.\footnote{Note: A previous version of this paper also described an alternative notion of quantum deniability called ``$\ell$-deniability'' and proposed a construction that was claimed to be ``1-deniable''.
+This construction was later found to contain a fatal mistake.
+Thus, we have removed all discussion of $\ell$-deniability from the current version.
+The authors thank Ashwin Nayak and Rahul Jain for pointing out this mistake.
+The mistake does not affect what we consider to be the main conceptual notion that we propose and study in this paper, namely ``unexplainability''.}